 It is dedicated to Mary Magdalene, one of Jesus’ greatest followers.
 According to the Gospel of Mark, she was the first to see Jesus after his resurrection.

-Opening hours: Tuesdays to Thursdays from 10 AM to 12.
-If you are Orthodox Christians, you can try coordinating a visit outside these hours by calling (+972) 02 628 4371.
+Opening hours: Tuesdays, Thursdays, and Saturdays from 10 AM to 12 noon.
+If you are a Russian Orthodox Christian, you can try coordinating a visit outside these hours by calling (+972) 02 628 4371.

 Keep on climbing on the road, and you’ll see to your right the vast cemetery of Mount of Olives.
 It is the largest and holiest Jewish cemetery in the world, containing about 70,000 graves.
 Burial on Mount of Olives began already in the First Temple period.
 The most ancient burial caves are near the Arab village of Silwan, at the foothills of the mountain.
 The cemetery is also the final resting place of famous figures, including Eliezer Ben Yehuda, who revived the Hebrew language, and Menachem Begin, Israel’s sixth prime minister.